inkeso/pselect/README.md

 TODO. (please send your screenshots!)

 ## Installation / Configuration
-You need python 2.7 (i think 2.6 will also work, but didn't test it), pygtk and pywebkitgtk.
-You need to find the corresponding packages of your distribution. download / clone this repo somewhere.
+- You need python 2.7 (i think 2.6 will also work, but didn't test it)
+- pygtk and pywebkitgtk (find the corresponding packages of your distribution)
+- Probably also python2-scandir for faster startup (scaning file tree)
+- You _should_ have a font with emojis (like ttf-symbola or ttf-ancient-fonts) otherwise *c3tv* my look a bit weird.
+- Download / clone this repo somewhere.
-If you want to use [youtube-dl] \(to decode some more streamhosters within *kinox* or *bsto'\), download the binary and place it in this directory.
-Or install it via your package-manager.
+- If you want to use [youtube-dl] (to decode some more streamhosters within *kinox* or *bsto'), download the binary and place it in this directory or install it via your package-manager.
-On slow machines (such as the RasPi) it is beneficial to extract the binary (yes, you read that right, `7z x youtube-dl ; mv __main__.py youtube-dl`).
+- On slow machines (such as the RasPi) it is beneficial to extract the binary (yes, you read that right, `7z x youtube-dl ; mv __main__.py youtube-dl`).

 There is no way to configure anything within the GUI.
 Configuration / customization is done via editing the code.
 So check / copy / edit one of the startup-files: